jolizbish/SE-coding-challenge/README.md

 * Users are able to remove selected skills from the list by clicking the remove (x) icon.

 ## Submission Tips
-* Quality is better than quickness.
+* Quality is better than speed.
 We'd rather you take a little more time and do things well then submit poor quality work.
 * Ensure that your submission accurately reflects you coding style.
 * Comment, comment, comment.
 The more we can can understand your thought process the better.
 * Tests are not required but highly encouraged.